San Francisco Model Yacht Club

+History

+Founded in 1898, the club coalesced from a group of affiliated model boat enthusiasts, including a number of socially-prominent and wealthy San Franciscans.
+It originally operated at Golden Gate Park's Stow Lake.
+While it was not the first model yacht club in the United States (Prospect Park Model Yacht Club in Brooklyn, New York, was founded in 1872), it is now the oldest, continuously operating model boating organization.

 Vintage postcard of the northwest corner of Spreckels Lake, c1904/05, looking north toward 36th Avenue and Fulton Street on left with the boats of the San Francisco Model Yacht Club.

-The San Francisco Model Yacht Club is a historically significant club because it was at the request of this group that Spreckels Lake was created by the San Francisco Parks Commission between 1902 and 1904 as a lake dedicated specifically for model boat sailing and competition.
-The Parks Commission built the club's first clubhouse in 1909 from the remnants of the ‘little’ St. Francis Hotel near the Polo Fields and assisted when the SFMYC raised the funds via private subscription for the Works Progress Administration (WPA) to build the current clubhouse closer to Spreckels Lake at the 'corner' of JFK Drive and 36th Ave in the late 1930s, using funds raised by the model yacht club itself with some additional funding from San Francisco.
+The San Francisco Model Yacht Club requested the creation of Spreckels Lake by the San Francisco Parks Commission between 1902 and 1904, as a lake dedicated specifically for model boat sailing and competition.
+The Parks Commission built the club's first clubhouse in 1909 from the remnants of the ‘little’ St. Francis Hotel near the Polo Fields.
+It assisted when the SFMYC raised the funds via private subscription for the Works Progress Administration (WPA) to build the current clubhouse closer to Spreckels Lake at the 'corner' of JFK Drive and 36th Ave in the late 1930s, using funds raised by the model yacht club itself with some additional funding from San Francisco.
 After completion in 1938, the federal government, via charter, deeded the clubhouse in perpetuity to the Model Yacht Club.

-The San Francisco Model Yacht Club has always been part of the history of the lake and model yacht facility, and it can be said that neither could exist without the other.

-Founded in 1898, the club coalesced from a group of affiliated model boating enthusiasts, including a number of socially-prominent and wealthy San Franciscans.
-Originally home-ported at Golden Gate Park's Stow Lake, it is now the oldest, continuously operating model boating organization in the western hemisphere.
-Although other model boat clubs were formed prior to the SFMYC, such as the seminal Prospect Park Model Yacht Club in Brooklyn, New York, founded in 1872, none survived continuously to the present.